By Joe Wallin | July 6, 2026 | ~7 min read

 What If You've Already Been Hit?

 If your company has already conducted a redemption and you're worried about QSBS status, the analysis depends on timing.
 If the redemption occurred outside the critical window relative to your stock issuance, you may have no issue.
-If it's within the window, you need to run the numbers on the 50% earnings test and percentage thresholds.
+If it's within the window, run the numbers: was the purchase above the de minimis floor, and did aggregate purchases exceed 5% of the value of all stock at the start of the window (or involve you or a related person at any size above de minimis)?
 The good news is that not every redemption disqualifies QSBS—it depends on magnitude and timing relative to your specific issuance date.

 Planning Forward with the New OBBBA Rules